annotation/text-fabric/docs/Api/Data.md

 You can use the new features exactly as you are used to, with `F` and `E` (for edge features).

-They will not automatically show up in `pretty` displays, because `pretty` does not know that it is displaying query results, and hence does not know which features were used in the latest query.
+They will also automatically show up in `pretty` displays, provided you have run a query using them before.

+Alternatively, you can
-So you have to tell which features you want to add to the display.
+tell which features you want to add to the display.
-That can be done by [`displaySetup()` and `displayReset()`](App.md#display).
+That can be done by [`displaySetup()` and `displayReset()`](App.md#display), using the parameter `extraFeatures`.

 ### Develop your own data